EuropeanTestingConference/europeantestingconference/_speakers/rikke-simonsen.md

 In her spare time she supports families affected by autism.
 Having 3 children with autism herself, a disorder that affects the ability to communicate properly in social contexts, she has both a special interest and many years of experience in how to solve communication problems.
 Her professional and personal life therefore correlates well giving food for thought both ways.

-She talks on topic *Behavior Driven Development (BDD) - How to Solve Communication Problems*